- Perseverance is a NASA Mars rover that landed on 18 February 2021.

-Using images from navigation cameras placed strategically around the rover, as well as imagery from orbital satellites such as NASA’s Mars Reconnaissance Orbiter, scientists and mission operators will work together to drive Perseverance to promising science areas.
-If a spot seems particularly interesting, Perseverance will collect a sample, seal it in a small tube, and leave the tube on the surface for return to Earth.
+Using images from navigation cameras placed strategically around the rover, as well as imagery from orbital satellites such as NASA’s Mars Reconnaissance Orbiter, scientists and mission operators work together to drive Perseverance to promising science areas.
+If a spot seems particularly interesting, Perseverance collects a sample, seals it in a small tube, and leaves the tube on the surface for return to Earth.

 What instruments does Perseverance have?

 At the heart of Perseverance’s life-scanning tools are 2 Raman spectrometers—science instruments that shine ultraviolet light on a rock or soil patch and read the reflected light signature to determine what chemical compounds are present.
 Raman spectrometers are particularly well-suited to detecting organic compounds related to life as we know it.
 Perseverance has one on its robotic arm named SHERLOC, and another inside SuperCam, an instrument at the top of the rover’s mast that also contains a laser to zap rocks several meters away!

 Perseverance will look for signs of microscopic life using PIXL,

 a camera mounted to its robotic arm that can see features as small as a